But First We Brunch!

 Ingredients

-Simple ingredients often make the best food and these, along with salt and pepper, are all you need to make an amazing Sheet Pan Frittata!
+Simple ingredients often make the best food and these, along with salt and pepper, are all you need to make this amazing Sheet Pan Frittata, but remember, this is only my suggestion.
+HYou can add whatever you like to make this frittata your own!

 Ingredients for sheet pan frittata with mushrooms, bacon, and leeks.